 We are looking for teachers who value character and civic education, believe in the importance of student voice, and feel comfortable implementing project-based learning strategies in the classroom.
 Teachers should have a desire for students to create high-quality work and make a difference in their world and community.
 Teachers should be able to have open communication with NLM Educators.

-Participating classroom teachers will be responsible for facilitating 10 Lessons and 10 Action Steps, ranging from 30-60 minutes each, over the course of the school year from October through May.
-Some Lessons and Action Steps are co-facilitated with an NLM Educator.
-These classes be taught once a week or once every two weeks, depending on the preference of the Classroom Teacher and their class schedule.
-Classroom Teachers are expected to attend 5 Professional Development sessions over the course of the program, each lasting approximately 2 hours and scheduled in the afternoon or early evening.
+Participating Classroom Teachers will be responsible for facilitating a series of Lessons, divided into 5 Phases, over the course of the school year from October through May.
+Each Lesson offers approximately 45-60 minutes of content and activities, all of which are flexible and complimentary to existing curriculum and classroom instruction.
+Classroom Teachers typically integrate YHOP curriculum into their regular instruction once a week or once every two weeks, depending on preference and class schedule.
+Classroom Teachers are expected to attend at least 4 YHOP professional development sessions over the course of the program, each lasting approximately 2 hours in the afternoon or early evening.

-Thanks to the contributions of many generous corporations, foundations, and individuals who sponsor the Young Heroes Outreach Program, the program is available to Philadelphia-area public, charter, and parochial schools free of charge.
+Thanks to the contributions of many generous corporations, foundations, and individuals who sponsor the Young Heroes Outreach Program, the program is available to all participating schools free of charge.

 Yes.
-Participation in YHOP includes a guided visit to the National Liberty Museum, virtually or in-person, depending on CDC, city, or school district guidelines or based on school preference.
-In-person visits will follow all CDC, city, and school district health and safety guidelines.
+Participation in YHOP includes a guided visit to the National Liberty Museum, virtually or in-person, based on school location or preference.